remya77/dockerize-todo-app/README.md

 ![](./assets/react-console.png)

-1. Run `sudo docker compose down` to stop the running containers.
+1. Run `sudo docker-compose down` to stop the running containers.

 ## YOU DO